 Alan J.W.
 Bell relates that he was working on a "making-of" documentary about Star Wars: Episode V - The Empire Strikes Back (1980), in a cutting room in Ealing, when Kevin Davies overheard a sound, stuck in his head and said "Excuse me, is that R2-D2?".
 Davies (a huge Hitchhikers' fan) then recognized Bell's name, and recommended his employer (Rod Lord Animation) for the graphics in the TV version.

 EASTER EGG: On the Region 1 and Region 2 DVDs, disc 2, click "Outer Planets", then turn *on* the subtitles.
-Highlight "Deleted Scene from Episode 2", then go left, to show a "Don't Panic" icon in the upper left corner.
+Highlight "Deleted Scene from The Hitch Hikers Guide to the Galaxy: Episode #1.2 (1981)", then go left, to show a "Don't Panic" icon in the upper left corner.
 Press Select to view the animated "computer display" shown on the Heart of Gold main screen.
 It shows, in order: a breakdown of the "sector ZZ9 Plural ZA" spatial reference; data about the improbability of rescuing Ford and Arthur; a comparison of the found planet to known parameters of the legendary Magrathea; tactical plots of the flight over Magrathea; readouts on the incoming missiles; and simulations of the missiles turning into a whale and bowl of petunias.
 Note that because this animation was solely intended as animated set dressing, it is completely silent with no sound effects or narration.

 EASTER EGG: On the Region 1 and Region 2 DVDs, disc 2, in the "Inner Planets" menu (the first menu shown), make sure the subtitles are turned *off*, then highlight "Communicate", and go left.
 You will see an Earth icon in the center of the screen.
 Press Select to see a segment called "The Full Version of The Opening Titles".
 This version is actually the same length as the regular version, but the "O tunnel" the astronaut travels through is replaced by the opening "vortex" from 1970s-era episodes of Doctor Who (1963).